November 2024 PTI protest: The falling man

 During the day of November 26, Pakistan's security forces were accused of pushing a man off a stack of cargo containers while protests were ongoing in the capital.
 Video footage showed officers carrying riot shields with markings indicating they were affiliated with the Pakistan Rangers, standing besides the man as he knelt in prayer with his hands raised in supplication.
 Soon, another of the personnel in a similar uniform approached him and immediately pushed him over the edge of the containers.
 The video shows the man trying to cling on as the officer who had pushed him pries his hands off and he falls.
 The video ends with protestors chanting loudly and pelting stones at the security personnel who are running away.
 The footage went viral on social media and drew considerable criticism from the public.
-There is uncertainty regarding the fate of the man, but the government later claimed that the individual was alive, but injured, and was filming a video for TikTok instead of being engaged in prayer during the incident.
+There is uncertainty regarding the fate of the man, but the government later claimed that the he was alive, but injured, and was filming a video for TikTok instead of being engaged in prayer during the incident.